clambro/clambro.github.io/src/content/blog/2025/welcome.md

 ---
 title: 'Welcome'
-subtitle: 'An introduction to the blog'
+subtitle: 'An introduction to the blog.'
 date: '2025-09-01'
 tags: ['general', 'website', 'pokemon-ai']
 ---